Kirby Wilson: High school

 Wilson prepped at Dorsey High School in Los Angeles.

 College

 Wilson played at the University of Illinois after transferring from Pasadena City College.

-He obtained a bachelor of arts degree from Eastern Illinois University in 1989.
+He obtained a Bachelor of Arts degree from Eastern Illinois University in 1989.

 Canadian Football League

 Wilson played two seasons in the Canadian Football League as a defensive back and kick returner for the Winnipeg Blue Bombers and Toronto Argonauts between 1983 and 1984.

 Coaching career

 College

 At the college level, Wilson has coached at Pasadena City College, Los Angeles Southwest College, Southern Illinois, Wyoming, USC and Iowa State.
 Kirby is a member of Iota Phi Theta fraternity.

-Prior to making the jump to the NFL, he coached Iowa State running back Troy Davis to a year where he ran for over 2,000 yards in 1995 and over 2,100 yards in 1996.
+Before moving to the NFL, he coached Iowa State running back Troy Davis to a year where he ran for over 2,000 yards in 1995 and over 2,100 yards in 1996.

 New England Patriots

 In 1997, Wilson was hired by the New England Patriots as their running backs coach.